Skip to content

 Carrying the Aboriginal flag

 Freeman was keenly aware of the many injustices done to Aboriginal people.
-Her own grandmother had been part of the stolen generations, forcibly taken away from her family at the age of eight.
-Freeman was upset that the Howard government had refused to issue an apology for this policy.
+Her grandmother was part of the Stolen Generations, forcibly taken away from her family at the age of eight.
+Freeman was upset the Howard government had refused to issue an apology for this policy.
 As she told the London Daily Telegraph:

 You have to understand that when you have a government that is so insensitive to the issues that are close to people’s hearts, that have affected so many lives for the worse, people are going to be really angry and emotional.